JCSDA-internal/containers/README.md

 Also, core developers often find it necessary to access feature or bugfix branches of the jedi stack for testing purposes.
 So, the `build_container.sh` script uses the JCSDA-internal (private) jedi-stack repo.
 For this reason, you need to provide an ssh key for access.
 This script uses a generic academy ssh key to ensure that it has read-only access to selected JCSDA repositories.
 If you do not have access to this key, you can replace it with another by changing the `KEY` variable in `build_containers.sh`.
 But it is recommended to retain the read-only access.
 You can build the `myIntel` container without an ssh key.

+Note: to build the tutorial container you have to copy the ssh key into the directory `ssh-key` and modify the singularity recipe file accordingly if it has a different name.

 Build a dev container
 ---------------------